dhall-lang/dhall-lang/README.md

 ### Language Bindings

 You can use Dhall to configure programs written in other languages.
-Dhall Dhall is most commonly used as a type-safe and non-Turing-complete configuration language used to configure a program written in another language.
-Currently You can use Dhall to configure programs in a limited set of languages.
 This is the most common use case for Dhall: a type-safe and non-Turing-complete configuration language

 Dhall currently supports two complete language bindings: